Bishma/blog/content/posts/mrhomn-migration-to-docker.md

 ## The port dance

 For the sake of compatibility I need ingressing traffic to come in via public ports 80 and 443 but I'm already using these ports (privately) on my host device for unrelated internal traffic routing through nginx.
-So home automation requests will hit my my WAF on 80/443 and then forward to ports 8321/8322 respectively on my Synology.
+So home automation requests will hit my WAF on 80/443 and then forward to ports 8321/8322 respectively on my Synology.
 But then docker is going map those host ports back to 80/443 😕

 To keep it all straight I made a flow chart.